siangooding/lexical_simplification/README.md

 * `ROOT_PATH`: the absolute path to the folder containing this README.md.
 * `API_KEY_BIG_HUGE_LABS`: your API key to retrieve the synonyms from Moby Thesaurus.
 For this, you will need to create an account and make an API key demand.
 For more details please visit the [Big Huge Thesaurus website](https://words.bighugelabs.com/).
 * `RASP_PATH`: the absolute path to the RASP parser (`rasp.sh` file) within your machine.
 You can download the parser on the [iLexIR website](https://www.ilexir.co.uk/rasp/index.html).
+* `STANFORD_RESOURCE_PATH`: the absolute path where you want your StanfordNLP parser resources to be stored.

 Details of the whole package can be found in the [setup](./setup.py) and must be installed using: